ValhallaVET/Intro-to-VeChain-dApp-development/1_getting_the_network_running.md

 Alright I’m going to leave you guys now but hopefully this is a good start for you guys.
 What do you think?
 Can anything be optimized?
 What can be done better or different?

-Also we are trying to get this VeChain open source community going so if you have an idea or need help PM me.

 ​
 edit: it seems as though we aren't connecting to a local standalone blockchain on your local machine per the docs.
 This is different from my Ethereum development as you create a standalone testing blockchain.
 Maybe someone can provide further information.
 I will update the post to reflect information given by the community.

-​

 edit 2 (thanks u/davy_li): Running `make` without a target name will process the first Makefile target that doesn't start with `a` . (so in this case, equivalent to running `make thor`).
 On the other hand, `make all` will run the thor and disco targets, where "disco" is a boostrap node for the Ethereum discovery protocol.
 ​

-​

-P.S.
-Community site is coming along nicely.